expo/fyi/resolving-dependency-issues.md

 This will instruct your package manager to **always** use the specified version of this package (`react` in the example) rather than any other version ranges it finds.
 This will always deduplicate a package.
 Make sure you don't keep a resolution around for any longer than it's needed, as it can cause incompatibilities when you upgrade in the future!

+---

-## When dependency issues commonly happen
+## How to avoid dependency issues

 Dependency issues and conflicts don't happen randomly, but may happen whenever your dependencies or transitive dependencies change.
 - A newly added package may cause a conflict